keijiro/unity-musicloop-example/README.md

 unity-musicloop-example
 =======================

-Setting a loop point at the middle of the song.
+Shows how to set a loop point at the middle of the song.